SkyNet-Solutions/iot-gateway-samples/java/gateway-samples/README.md

 **Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
 Remember the jar must be extracted in the same location.

+* In order to push the command to blink the LED, one need to start the sample application present in the sample, Run the following command to start the application sample,

+    `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.client.application.SampleApplication"`

 ----

 ### Running ManagedRasPiGateway Sample